 This popular car charger can juice up your phone in minutes — it's just $6

 If your car doesn't have all the compatible chargers you and your devices need, don't worry.
-Bells and whistles aren't necessary when one easy-to-use device can get the job done, and we've foudn it: the Hussell USB Car Charger Adapter — now just $6.
+Bells and whistles aren't necessary when one easy-to-use device can get the job done, and we've found it: the Hussell USB Car Charger Adapter — now just $6.
 This little guy is speedier than the household charger that came with your phone.
 Just plug the Hussell into your car lighter to juice up two devices at a time on the go.
 Shoppers are clearly impressed: It's earned a five-star rating from over 29,000 reviewers.

 This handy little gadget lets an older car charge up to two Android or Apple devices at the same time.
 Get up to 80% of a full charge in only 35 minutes.

-The lightning-fast Hussell USB Car Charger Adapter features two USB ports that deliver up to six times the power of the charger that came with your phone.
+The lightning-fast Hussell USB Car Charger Adapter features a 2.4A smart USB port that charges up to 2x faster than the normal car adapter, and a 3A Qualcomm quick charge port that provides a 4x faster charging speed.
 It even protects against over-charging and short-circuiting.
-Translation: Your phone won’t get fried.
+Translation: Your phone won’t get fried, and it can go from tapped out to fully charged in minutes instead of hours.

 The charger is ideal for Android and Apple phones and can be used for topping off battery packs, tablets and GPS devices too.